 Our Farming Practices

 Kate has been an organic vegetable grower for the past 15 years, having worked for and managed Certified Organic vegetable farms in California, Massachusetts, and New Hampshire.
 We choose to use ecologically sound farming practices, demonstrating our commitment to enhancing soil health, using resources efficiently, creating a safe work environment for ourselves and our crew, and growing safe healthy food.
-All of the our vegetables, herbs, flowers, and seedlings are Certified Organic by the NH Department of Agriculture, Markets, and Food.
+All of our vegetables, herbs, flowers, and seedlings are Certified Organic by the NH Department of Agriculture, Markets, and Food.

 In a world with too many toxic chemicals, we have made a commitment to manage our land with 100% organic methods.
-This means we never use herbicides, chemical fertilizers, or chemical pesticides on our farm.
+This means we never use herbicides, synthetic fertilizers, or synthetic pesticides on our farm.
 We build organic matter and fertility in our soil through cover cropping, compost, and organic soil amendments.
 All of our microgreens and seedlings are grown in organic potting soil from Vermont Compost Company.
 We choose not to use any plastic mulch, in the interest of avoiding the overuse of plastic on our farm.

 Solar Power on the Farm